To learn more about the types of training and consultation that BTECH offers, visit our Training Catalog here.

 Behavioral Tech is approved by NAADAC – the Association for Addiction Professionals, Provider #77431.
 Behavioral Tech, LLC is responsible for all aspects of the programming.
 You will receive a letter via email documenting your attendance upon successful completion of the activity.
 The allotted CE hours for this activity = 60.

 Mental Health Counselors

-Behavioral Tech is approved the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Behavioral Tech is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Nurses should only claim credit commensurate with the extent of their participation in the activity.
 Continuing Medical Education is accepted by the ANCC for nursing certification renewal.
-The maximum AMA PRA Category 1 Credits™ designated by Behavioral Tech for this activity = 65.
+The maximum AMA PRA Category 1 Credits™ designated by Behavioral Tech for this activity = 60.

-Behavioral Tech is approved the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Behavioral Tech is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
-The maximum AMA PRA Category 1 Credits™ designated by Behavioral Tech for this activity = 65.
+The maximum AMA PRA Category 1 Credits™ designated by Behavioral Tech for this activity = 60.

 Social Workers- WA

 Behavioral Tech will apply the NASW, Washington State Chapter, Provider Number 1975-166, to offer continuing education for Certified Social Workers.
 Behavioral Tech will email a certificate of attendance upon 100% completion of this activity.
 The hours of CE allocated for this activity = 60.